SQream/sqream_docs/first_steps.rst

       weight INT
    );

+..
+TODO: cool_animals?
+I think we need to decide if the customer for this documenation is 12 years old, or an IT professional.

 You can ask SQream DB to list the full, verbose ``CREATE TABLE`` statement for any table, by using the :ref:`get_ddl` function, with the table name.